California Penal Code Section 496 – Receiving Stolen Property

 What are the Penalties?

-Penal Code 496, receiving stolen property is a “wobbler” crime that can be charged as either a misdemeanor or felony crime.
-Typically, the factors considered by the prosecutor to decide how to file include the facts and circumstances of the case and your criminal history.
+Penal Code 496, receiving stolen property, is a “wobbler” crime that can be charged as either a misdemeanor or felony.
+Typically, the prosecutor considers the facts and circumstances of the case and your criminal history to decide how to file.

 If you are convicted of receiving stolen property as a misdemeanor, you will be facing up to one year in county jail and a fine.

-If you are convicted of a felony, you will be facing three years in a California state prison and a $10,000 fine.
+If you are convicted of a felony, you will be facing a substantial three years in a California state prison and a hefty $10,000 fine.
+These penalties underscore the seriousness of the offense and the need for a strong legal defense.

 If someone was injured due to your actions, you might face a civil lawsuit where the victim could be entitled to collect three times the amount of damages, along with attorney fees and other costs.
-In other words, the owner could seek restitution for their economic losses.
+This potential financial burden further highlights the need for a robust legal defense.

 Related Offenses for Receiving Stolen Property